 Fundamentally, the value of a commercial real estate asset is derived from the amount of cash flow that the property produces.
-When evaluating potential returns for a real estate investment, there are two types of cash flow that investors should consider: unlevered and levered.
+When evaluating potential returns for a real estate investment, investors may often have to consider levered vs. unlevered cash flows.

 What is Unlevered Cash Flow in Real Estate?

 In commercial real estate investing, unlevered cash flow is the amount of cash that a property produces before taking into account the effect of debt/loan payments.
-In other words, it is the amount of cash that a property produces as a result of its normal day-to-day operations.
+In other words, unlevered cash flow is the amount of cash that a property produces as a result of its normal day-to-day operations.

 As a measure of a property’s success, a property’s levered cash flow is important because it helps investors determine how much leverage to place on the property in order to achieve their desired return.

-The most important application of the levered and unlevered cash flow concepts is in the calculation of the Internal Rate of Return and Cash-on-Cash Return metrics.
+The most important application of the levered vs. unlevered cash flow concepts is in the calculation of the Internal Rate of Return (IRR) and Cash-on-Cash Return metrics.

 The Cash-on-Cash Return is the ratio of the cash received in any given year of the investment to the total cash invested.
 For example, if an individual invested $100,000 and received $10,000 in the first year, the cash-on-cash return would be 10%.